Child Custody and Visitation

 The one thing many parents have to confront from the beginning is coming to terms with what is best for the children versus what is fair.
 Specifically, what is fair for the adults isn’t always best for the children.
 Another concern is whether the children will be negatively affected by the divorce.
 For example, it isn’t unusual for one parent to retain ownership of the family home in an attempt to minimize the impact of the divorce on the children.
 These concerns, among others, can compel a parent to seek a resolution that is neither wise or useful.

-The combination of experienced attorney and experienced specialists means that parents can individually understand what they can expect after the divorce while working through their emotions and coming to terms with what really is best for the children versus their own needs.
+The combination of experienced attorney, mediator and child specialist means that parents can individually understand what they can expect after the divorce while working through their emotions and coming to terms with what really is best for the children versus their own needs.

 How We Help Parents Through Divorce

 There are two kinds of child custody: legal and physical.
-Legal custody requires that the parent make decisions regarding the child’s healthcare, education, welfare, etc. Physical custody is deciding which parent the child will reside with.
+Legal custody determines how parents make decisions regarding the child’s healthcare, education, welfare, etc. Physical custody determines how parents share custodial time with children.

-Legal issues involving your child can be an emotionally draining time in your life and sometimes can be very complicated, requiring assistance of an experienced attorney.
-You do not have to do this alone, we are here to help you every step of the way!
+Legal issues involving your child can be an emotionally draining and sometimes can be very complicated, requiring assistance of an experienced attorney.
+You do not have to do this alone.
+We are here to help you every step of the way!